DialmasterOrg/Youtarr/README.md

 In the era of digital media, ensuring safe and appropriate content for your children can be a challenge.
 Youtube, while being a vast reservoir of educational and entertaining content, also hosts content that might not be suitable for children.
 To strike a balance, YoutubePlexArr allows you to curate YouTube channels so that you can provide a vetted, customized and safe YouTube experience for your kids.

 The application operates by running a scheduled task that automatically downloads new videos, along with their thumbnails and metadata, from a list of YouTube channels that you specify.
-These videos are then automatically added to your Plex server.
+These videos are then automatically added to your Plex server and a library scan is initiated as soon as downloads are complete.

 ## Requirements